 “Mobile Portal” means the mode of electronically accessing Internet Banking via a software application and/or web application that has been created to suit small-screen and/or portable electronic devices (including, but not limited to, mobile phones);

-"NetGuard Device" means any card, device or software, as issued by us from time to time, that is used in addition to an access number and Login Details to securely identify you when you access Internet Banking;
+“NetGuard Device” means any card, device or software, as issued by us from time to time, that may be used in addition to an access number and Login Details to securely identify you when you access Internet Banking;

 “Online Portal” means the mode of electronically accessing Internet Banking other than through the Mobile Portal;

 “Payments” means a range of payments you make electronically, or we make on your behalf, including Bill Payments, Automatic Payments, tax payments, one-off payments, and funds transfers;

 “Revocation Request” is a request to the Bank to disable a Bank Feed;

 “Telegraphic Transfer” means the transfer of funds (which may be either in foreign currency or New Zealand dollars) to the beneficiary’s overseas account directly, or through another bank or banks;

 “Two-Step Authentication” means a NetGuard Device or any other second factor authentication security system offered by us, from time to time, that enables you to access Internet Banking in addition to entering an access number and Login Details;

 “we” means Bank of New Zealand and includes our directors, officers and employees and our agents and representatives, and references to “our” or “us” have a corresponding meaning; and